 Feline bones heal much more quickly than other mammals, and in human medicine, the vibration of similar frequency to the purr appears to speed healing.
 Could the feline purr be an evolutionary asset for our cats?

-Only small cats have the ability to purr, while big cat relatives like lions are able to roar.
+Only small cats can purr, while big cat relatives such as lions can roar.
 Tigers have a kind of "silent" low-frequency purr that is beyond the range of hearing and happens simultaneously with their roar.
 This mysterious tiger sound has the power to briefly paralyze prey.

-Our house cats also have a mysterious power-purr.
-Dr. Karen McComb is the lead author of a study at the University of Sussex in England, that was published in the journal Current Biology in 2009.
+House cats also have a mysterious power-purr.
+Dr. Karen McComb was the lead author of a study at the University of Sussex in England that was published in the journal Current Biology in 2009.
 She identified a "soliciting purr" different than the everyday sound, that had similar frequencies to a crying human baby.

 This specialized purr with an embedded obnoxious high frequency was found to be used by cats in the study as an effective means to get owners out of bed to fill the food bowl.
-Apparently, the cry is always at a low level in normal purring, but cats with a close relationship with their owners seem to learn to dramatically exaggerate what prompts a beneficial response in their humans.
-Smart kitties, eh?!
+The cry is always at a low level in normal purring, but cats with a close relationship with their owners seem to learn to dramatically exaggerate what prompts a beneficial response in their humans.

 Whatever the cat's reason for the purr, humans certainly enjoy the sound (except when too early in the morning).
 The purr is a feline lullaby that soothes the singer as well as the listener's soul.